stuffnting/gutenberg-block-examples/src/meta-callback/README.md

 ## Notes

+### `useEntityProp`

+`useEntityProp`is a custom React hook and is defined [here](https://github.com/WordPress/gutenberg/blob/trunk/packages/core-data/src/entity-provider.js#L85).
+It has four parameters, three of which are used in this example: `entityKind` (e.g. postType), `entityType` (e.g. post), `propertyName` (e.g. meta).
+It returns and array: [ value, setValue, fullValue ], the value, setter function and the full value of the meta field (object from REST API containing more information like raw, rendered and protected props).

 ### Metadata object

 In this example there are two meta fields, which are stored in a single metadata object.